Sarah McDonald, Ph.D.

 Assistant Professor of Medicine (Infectious Disease), Virginia Tech Carilion School of Medicine

 RNA viruses are ubiquitous in nature, infecting every known organism on the planet.
 These viruses can also be notorious human pathogens with significant medical and economic burdens.
-The mission of the McDonald laboratory is to acquire fundamental mechanistic information about RNA virus biology that can be applied to the prevention and treatment of disease.
-Our primary research efforts focus on rotaviruses, which are eleven-segmented, double-stranded RNA viruses that cause life-threatening diarrhea and vomiting in young children.
-By combining sequenced-based and structure-function approaches, we are elucidating key events in the rotavirus lifecycle and tracking changes in the rotavirus genome during its spread in the human population.
-Specifically, our work involves two distinct yet interconnected projects:
+The mission of the McDonald Laboratory is to acquire fundamental mechanistic information about RNA virus biology that can be applied to the prevention and treatment of disease.
+The primary research efforts focus on rotaviruses, which are eleven-segmented, double-stranded RNA viruses that cause life-threatening diarrhea and vomiting in young children.
+By combining sequenced-based and structure-function approaches, the researchers are elucidating key events in the rotavirus lifecycle and tracking changes in the rotavirus genome during its spread in the human population.
+Specifically, the work involves two distinct yet interconnected projects:

 Project 1: Rotavirus Genome Replication and Virion Assembly.
-The capacity of any virus to establish a productive infection and cause disease in humans requires that it (i) replicate its nucleic acid genome, (ii) assemble nascent virion particles, and (iii) coordinate these processes within the cell to maximize efficiency and avert cell-intrinsic defenses.
+The capacity of any virus to establish a productive infection and cause disease in humans requires that it 1) replicate its nucleic acid genome, 2) assemble nascent virion particles, and 3) coordinate these processes within the cell to maximize efficiency and avert cell-intrinsic defenses.
 Rotavirus represents an attractive experimental model to study how viral genome replication and virion assembly are coordinated, because it performs these tasks concurrently during its lifecycle.
-The overall objective of this research project is to provide insight into the early stages of rotavirus assembly and genome replication by (i) determining the first-ever macromolecular architectures of assembly-replication intermediates, (ii) identifying interaction interfaces among key viral proteins, and (iii) elucidating how disruption of specific protein interaction interfaces impacts the viral lifecycle.
+The overall objective of this research project is to provide insight into the early stages of rotavirus assembly and genome replication by 1) determining the first-ever macromolecular architectures of assembly-replication intermediates, 2) identifying interaction interfaces among key viral proteins, and 3) elucidating how disruption of specific protein interaction interfaces impacts the viral lifecycle.

-For a full listing of Dr. McDonald's publications, visit PubMed.
+For a more complete listing of Sarah McDonald's publications, visit PubMed.

 Education and Training

-- National Institute of Allergy and Infectious Disease: Postdoctoral fellowship
+- National Institute of Allergy and Infectious Disease: Postdoctoral fellowship, Infectious Diseases

 - National Institutes of Allergy and Infectious Diseases, NIH